randydijkstra/Oculus-Reality/README.md

 ==============
 *Use the Oculus Rift to create true Virtual Reality*

-The Oculus Rift is an amazing device.
-Virtual reality gaming has never been this good and accessible before.

-We believe however that the Oculus Rift can be used for more than just virtual reality gaming.
-It can be used to make the next step in Augmented Reality.
+We believe that the Oculus Rift can be used for more than just virtual reality gaming.
+It can be used to make the next big step in creating Augmented Reality.

 We hooked up two usb cameras to the Oculus Rift and combined the input to get a view with actual depth.
-We are also to the OpenCV library in
+We are also using to the OpenCV library in Unity.
+This will allow us to create a base for many Augmented Reality applications.

 Greetings from the developers of Oculus Reality,